Explore The Many Things To Do In Ohio

 You’ll Never Run out of Things to do in Ohio

-If anyone ever tells you that there’s nothing to do in Ohio, take them to The Buckeye State, and have a great time proving them wrong.
+If anyone ever tells you there’s nothing to do in Ohio, take them to The Buckeye State, and have a great time proving them wrong.
 There’s so much to explore!
-Surround yourself with nature, party the day away, thrill to the excitement of a high-speed ride or gain a newfound appreciation for music and art.
+Surround yourself with nature, party the day away, thrill with the excitement of a high-speed ride, or gain a newfound appreciation for music and art.
 It’s all here, waiting for you.